How to Rent My Home Out in Minneapolis: A Step-by-Step Guide for Homeowners

 Step 3: Prepare the Property for Rent

-In addition to making the house more astehtically pleasing and allowing you to charge a higher rent, preparing your home for rent is the right thing to do.
+In addition to making the house more visually pleasing and allowing you to charge a higher rent, preparing your home for rent is the right thing to do.

 Everyone deserves a clean and well-maintained place they can call home.

-- Cosmetic repairs like painting may be necessary if their is significant ware & tare
+• Cosmetic upkeep like painting may be necessary if there is significant ware.

 Each situation is unique, and each process around getting a property “rent-ready” is different.